bpgould/FullStackHomework4/README.md

 I used objects for the question/answer data,
 I used modals for the leaderboard + about pages, and the UI is built to handle most, if not all, user errors

+TODO: fix pauseTime(), sort then store score in LocalStorage